sseiber/lva-gateway/docs/azure-docs-pr/articles/iot-central/retail/tutorial-public-safety-iot-edge-nuc.md

 Main Stream
 `rtsp://192.168.1.100:554/Streaming/Channels/101/`

+> [!TIP]
-It is recommended to ensure you can see the camera stream on the Edge computer using some media player such as VLC
+> Try see the camera stream on the Edge computer using some media player such as VLC

 ## Next steps